AppDaemon/appdaemon/docs/HASS_API_REFERENCE.rst

 As of AppDaemon v4.5.0, service calls can return values.
 When services are registered with AppDaemon, Home Assistant indicates whether they return values and whether doing so is optional.
 AppDaemon uses that information to automatically insert ``"return_response": true`` into the message it sends to Home Assistant if necessary.

+.. admonition:: Home Assistant Responses
+  :class: note

+    Home Assistant always responds with some kind of acknowledgement, even for services that don't otherwise return a value.
+AppDaemon includes whatever it gets from Home Assistant in the result dict.

 .. list-table:: Result Dict
    :header-rows: 1